Skip to main content

 There are three access paths to the settings of a space:

-• The navigation menu and the space header provide an in-depth overview of the settings of this particular space
+• The navigation menu and the space header provide an in-depth overview of the settings for this particular space.

-• while the general settings offers an overview of the settings for all spaces
+• Meanwhile, the general settings offer a comprehensive overview of the settings for all spaces.

-To access the space options via the space header, click on ⚙️ at the top of the space.
+To access the space options via the space header, click on βš™οΈ at the top of the space.

 Space header